 Is there a required waiting period in before a divorce can be granted?

 In North Carolina, both parties must live separate and apart for a minimum of one year before filing for divorce.
-Only after this one-year period is over can either party petition the court for divorce.
+Only after this one-year period is over can either party petition the court for a divorce.

 Will my divorce be granted right away?

 When should I contact a Charlotte divorce lawyer?

 Are there exceptions to the one-year separation requirement?